Pocono Mountains: Glaciated Pocono Plateau region

-Ridge and Valley Region
+Ridge and Valley region

-According to the Trewartha climate classification system, the Ridge and Valley section of the southern Poconos has a Temperate Continental climate (Dc) with hot summers (a), cold winters (o) and year-around precipitation (Dcao).
+According to the Trewartha climate classification system, the Ridge and Valley section of the southern Poconos has a Temperate Continental climate (Dc) with hot summers (a), cold winters (o) and year-round precipitation (Dcao).
 Dcao climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in the Ridge and Valley, episodes of heat and high humidity can occur with heat index values > 102 °F. Since 1981, the highest air temperature was 100.3 °F on 07/22/2011, and the highest daily average mean dew point was 72.7 °F on 08/01/2006.
 July is the peak month for thunderstorm activity which correlates with the average warmest month of the year.
 The average wettest month is September which correlates with tropical storm remnants during the peak of the Atlantic hurricane season.
 Since 1981, the wettest calendar day was 6.36 in on 10/08/2005.
 During the winter months, the plant hardiness zone is 6a with an average annual extreme minimum air temperature of -5.4 °F. Since 1981, the coldest air temperature was -18.0 °F on 01/21/1994.
 Episodes of extreme cold and wind can occur with wind chill values < -17 °F. The average snowiest month is January which correlates with the average coldest month of the year.
 Ice storms and large snowstorms depositing ≥ 12 in of snow occur once every couple of years, particularly during nor’easters from December through March.

+Temperate rainforest

+The Pocono Mountains and the Allegheny Mountains in Pennsylvania also is an island of temperate rainforest with some areas averaging just over 55 inches of precipitation annually.
+A temperate rainforest is defined as a forest that has an average of at least 55 inches of precipitation annually and an average annual temperature between 4 and 12 degrees Celsius (39 and 54 degrees Fahrenheit).
+Some sources however claim even at least 50 inches of average annual precipitation qualifies an area to be a rainforest.
+Alaback also adds some additional criteria to the definition of a temperate rainforest as having at least 10% of its average annual precipitation during the summer months, cool and frequently overcast summers with an average July temperature of less than 16 degrees Celsius (60.8 degrees Fahrenheit), and forest fires or wildfires are rare and do not play an important role in the forest ecosystem.
+It must also be dense and lush with a rich understory and epiphytes.